LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 adj.
 Something that is `effective` works well and produces the result that were intended. n.[C] A `channel` is a television station. n.[C] `Beverages` are drinks.

+## 2022/09/09

+n.[C] You can refer to the most powerful, rich, or talented people within a particular group, place, or society as the `elite`. n.[VAR] A `sauce` is a thick liquid which is served with other food. n.[C] The `residents` of a house or area are the people who live there. adj. `Ethnic` means connected with or relating to different racial or culture groups of people. adj.
+Something that is an `integral` part of something is essential part of that thing. adj.
+A `steep` slope rises at a very sharp angle and is difficult to go up. adj.
+You use `divine` to describe something that is provided by or relates to a god or goddess. n.[C] A `rendition` of a play, poem, or piece of music is a performance of it.
+v.
+If you `leap`, you jump hight in the air or jump a long distance. n.[C] When there is a `strike`, workers stop doing their work for a period of time, usually in order to try to get better pay or conditions for themeselves. adj. `Molten` rock, metal or glass has been heated to a very high temperature and has been a hot, thick liquid. adj.
+Something that is `sour` has a sharp, unpleasant taste like the taste of a lemon.